Source documents

 What's manual here (and stays manual in v1):

-- · Preventivista fills lighting / mirrors / faucets / sanitary brand+SKU by hand.
+- · Estimator fills lighting / mirrors / faucets / sanitary brand+SKU by hand.

 - · Scocca + struttura priced from EC's internal factory costs.